Yelp/Tron/docs/jobs.rst

 Required Fields
 ^^^^^^^^^^^^^^^

-**name**
+Actions are defined as a dictionary, where the Name of the action is the key.
-    Name of the action.
-Used in :command:`tronview` and :command:`tronctl`.
+The Name is used in :command:`tronview` and :command:`tronctl`.

 **command**
-    Command to run on the specified node.
-A common mistake here is to use shell expansions or expressions in your command.
-Commands are run using ``exec`` so bash (or other shell) expressions will not work, and could cause the job to fail.
+    Command to run.
+Commands are run using ``/bin/sh`` so bash expressions will not work, and could cause the job to fail.

 Optional Fields
 ^^^^^^^^^^^^^^^